JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

 * **For older versions:**

+   > To run applications in an older browser, you need a Kotlin version older than 1.9.20.
+   >
+   {type="note"}

   Run the application with the `--js-flags=--experimental-wasm-gc` command line argument.

-  In addition to updating the browser settings, make sure you use a Kotlin version before 1.9.20 when using a Chromium-based version older than version 119.

 ### Firefox